SexVar/Section-V/README.md

 Mozahem, N. A., Kozbar, D. K., Al Hassan, A. W., & Mozahem, L. A. (2018).
 Gender differences in career choices among students in secondary school. _International Journal of School & Educational Psychology_, _8_(3), 184-198.

-Pintner, R. (1924).
-Results obtained with the non-language group test. _Journal of Educational Psychology_, _15_(8), 473-483.

 Penner, A. M. (2008).
 Gender differences in extreme mathematical achievement: An international perspective on biological and social factors. _American Journal of Sociology_, _114_(S1), S138-S170.

 Petersen, J. (2013).
 Gender differences in identification of gifted youth and in gifted program participation: A meta-analysis. _Contemporary Educational Psychology_, _38_(4), 342-348.

-Pressey, L. W. (1918).
-Sex differences shown by 2,544 school children on a group scale of intelligence, with special reference to variability. _Journal of Applied Psychology_, _2_(4), 323-340.

 Priess, H. A. & Hyde, J. S. (2010).
 Gender and academic abilities and preferences.
 In J. C. Chrisler & D. R. McCreary (Eds.), _Handbook of gender research in psychology_ (Vol. 1, pp. 297-316).
 Springer.

 Spelke, E. S. (2005).
 Sex differences in intrinsic aptitude for mathematics and science?: A critical review. _American Psychologist_, _60_(9), 950-958.

-Snoddy, G. S. & Hyde, G. E. (1921).
-Mental survey of Utah schools and adaptation of the Army Beta tests. _Bulletin of the University of Utah_, _12_(6), 1-28.

 Steinkamp, M. W., Harnisch, D. L., Walberg, H. J., & Tsai, S. L. (1985).
 Cross-national gender differences in mathematics attitude and achievement among 13-year-olds. _The Journal of Mathematical Behavior_, _4_(3), 259-277.